stacksmith/trivial-wish/README.md

 # CL-WISH

-A wish is a request for a later computation.
+This library allows you to create _wishes_ which are requests for a later computation, and fulfil them at a later time.

 Note that this is not threaded, or related to promises and other multiprocessing libraries.

+Classes derived from `wish:wish` contain data, and the computation is performed via the `fulfil` method you specialize for each class.
+Different kinds of wishes may be freely mixed.

 # Why?

 There are situations that require delaying computation until later, while more data is gathered.
-Rather than keeping track of the data yourself, you can create a wish class containing the data and 'fulfilling' the wish later.
+Other times, you may want to batch up a number of computations and perform them together.
+Rather than keeping track of the data yourself, you can create wish classes containing the data and 'fulfilling' the wishes later.

-This pattern repeats often enough to justify this miniscule library.
+This pattern occurs often enough (in my opinion) to justify this miniscule library.

 # Usage